-We handled over 230k appeals (case reviews) during this last period, with a reinstatement rate of approximately 6.3%.
+We handled more than 151k appeals (case reviews) during this last period, with a reinstatement rate of approximately 6.5%.
 Reinstatements are issued when an error is uncovered or if the player deserves reconsideration specific to their enforcement.
 A non-reinstatement is when the original enforcement action was found to be warranted and upheld after review.